All Year: Yes

 In return I offer accommodation and Iíll cook for you either lunch or dinner (if Iím not at work it will be lunch and if Iím at work it will be dinner) each day of your stay including on your days off as well.
 For the rest of the meals, youíll have to buy your own food (you may still help yourself freely to any vegetables from the vegetable garden).

-OPTION THREE - 30 HOURS HELP PER WEEK over 5 days (2 DAYS OFF)
+OPTION THREE - AROUND 25 HOURS (sometimes 5 more) HELP PER WEEK over 5 days (2 DAYS OFF)

 Any other food that you may want to consume between meals (like cookies, beer, juices, etc.) you'll have to pay for them.